stone-payments/pilot/README.md

 # Pilot

-The new iteration of Pagar.me's dashboard
+The next iteration of Pagar.me's dashboard.

 <br>